ashishsaini01/master-thesis/README.md

 ## Goal of the thesis

-The primary goal is to enhance confidence calibration methods in machine learning models and improve anomaly detection by using out-of-distribution data with outlier exposure and decomposed confidence.
+The primary goal is to enhance confidence calibration methods in machine learning models and improve anomaly detection using out-of-distribution data with outlier exposure and decomposed confidence.

 ## Getting Started